wescale/k8s-advanced-training/Authent & Authorisation/exercice 1/README.md

 type: kubernetes.io/service-account-token
 ```

+Look inside the secret to see its content.

 There are several key/value pairs under the data key.
 The key that interests us is token:

 - ca.crt is the Base64 encoding of the cluster certificate.